 - An annotated reference list contains a full discussion, critique, or analysis of each entry as it relates to the topic at hand.
 Include all of the relevant information, not just a series of "reminder" notes. - The annotations are on the sections of the articles starting with the methods section.
 Do NOT summarize what is in the review of literature sections. - Select 6-8 scholarly/peer reviewed/referred research study articles on your topic of interest (6 come from the library assignment) and give correct reference citation in APA format and annotation (see APA pgs.
-215-246). - You may have 1-2 articles specifically on theory in addition to your 6-8 research articles.
-Pay attention to what theory/theories the study articles are using.
-If you are using Human Ecological Theory then you can just use what you have learned in class on it. - Be sure each of your articles follows the basic article format presented in class: Review of lit, methods/procedure, results, discussion/summary/conclusion.
+215-246). - Be sure each of your articles follows the basic article format presented in class: Review of lit, methods/procedure, results, discussion/summary/conclusion.
 The headings may be different from those presented in class. - No books, magazines, newspapers, Internet articles, trade journals, or scholarly nonresearch articles (e.g., editorials, best practices, reviews).
 However, some of these may have reference lists that may lead you to some good research articles (especially the reviews).
 Check all reference lists for leads to other articles.